pnmatich/AquaBot/docs/TheDream.md

 - "ammonium high: harmful conditions for fish"
 - "nitrites high: harmful conditions for fish"

-### Updates
+### Notifications

-Updates are sent via emails at scheduled or unschedules times
+Notifications are sent via emails at scheduled or unschedules times

-Scheduled updates:
+Scheduled notifications:
 - Weekly high, low, and average of all relevant sensors

-Unscheduled updates:
+Unscheduled notifications:
 - "nitrates high: you could have more plants!"

+## Updates

+Updates to the AquaBot repo are pulled down from gitlab via a cron job that runs every 5 minutes (see cron-gitops.sh).